Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Introduction

 \section{Introduction}

-Gradient flows are evolutionary systems which decrease an energy by a dissipation mechanism.
-Such systems are common in physics and are widely explored in mathematics.
-In this work, we consider classical Hilbert spaces, the $L^2$-norm as dissipation mechanism and surface energies $ \energy[\para,\qb[\para]] $ depending on a surface $\surf$ by a parameterization $\para$ and on a tangential n-tensor field $ \qb[\para]\in\tangentS[^n] $, see section \ref{sec:notations} for definitions.
-The tangential n-tensor field $\qb[\para]$ is defined with respect to its frame, which introduces a dependency on the parameterization $\para$. $L^2$-gradient flows of such surface energies, which allow for dissipation by evolving $\para$ and $\qb[\para]$ simultaneously, read
+Gradient flows are evolutionary systems that decrease energy through a dissipation mechanism.
+Such systems are common in physics and widely explored in mathematics \cite{Ambrosio_book_2008}.
+In this work, we consider classical Hilbert spaces, the $L^2$-norm as a dissipation mechanism, and surface energies $ \energy[\para,\qb[\para]] $ that depend on a surface $\surf$ through a parameterization $\para$ and a tangential n-tensor field $ \qb[\para]\in\tangentS[^n]$\textemdash see section \ref{sec:notations} for definitions.
+The tangential n-tensor field $\qb[\para]$ is defined with respect to the frame in its image space, which introduces a dependency on the parameterization $\para$. $L^2$-gradient flows of such surface energies, which allow for dissipation by evolving $\para$ and $\qb[\para],$ simultaneously, are given by: